B.S. Kinesiology (Exercise Science concentration)

 Academic Advising and Program Requirements

-- Advisee students with 75 credit hours last names beginning with A-F
+- Advisee students with 75 credit hours (last names beginning G-M):

-- Advisee students with 75 credit hours last names beginning with G-M
+- Advisee students with 75 credit hours (last names beginning N-Z):

 The main office of the Kinesiology and Health Sciences Department is located in the Lumpkin Center, Room 250.
-In addition, faculty and laboratories can be found in the Health and Wellness building on CSU's main campus.
+In addition, faculty and laboratories can be found in the Health and Wellness building on CSU‘s main campus as well as Frank Brown Hall on CSU‘s downtown campus.
 For individual faculty locations, please see the Faculty and Staff page.

 Transferring to CSU